prathap937/jsplumb/etc/api/core.api.md

     abstract destroyEndpoint(ep: Endpoint): void;
     // (undocumented)
     abstract destroyOverlay(o: OverlayBase): void;
-    // Warning: (ae-incompatible-release-tags) The symbol "drawOverlay" is marked as @public, but its signature references "Component" which is marked as @internal
-    //
     // (undocumented)
     abstract drawOverlay(overlay: OverlayBase, component: Component, paintStyle: PaintStyle, absolutePosition?: PointXY): any;
     each(spec: T["E"] | Array<T["E"]>, fn: (e: T["E"]) => any): JsPlumbInstance;